Dr Apostolos Zarros, physician, MRes, PhD, PhD, MAPS, MRSB

 Fellow, The Royal Numismatic Society

 I was born in Greece (1983) and was raised in a small coastal town by the Corinthian Gulf.
 Inspired to establish a family tradition, I completed my medical studies at the Medical School of the National and Kapodistrian University of Athens.
-Throughout my studies I worked as an Undergraduate Research Assistant in the laboratory of Associate Professor Stylianos Tsakiris, where I had the chance to conduct a significant amount of experimental work focussing on rat brain-derived membrane-bound enzyme activities within the context of experimentally-simulated toxic and metabolic encephalopathies.
+Throughout my studies I worked as an Undergraduate Research Assistant to Associate Professor Stylianos Tsakiris, with whom I had the chance to conduct a significant amount of experimental work focussing on rat brain-derived membrane-bound enzyme activities within the context of experimentally-simulated toxic and metabolic encephalopathies.
 Part of this work has formed the basis for the award of a PhD (by published work / retrospective) by the University of Bolton (supervised by Professors Elias Siores and Martin Grootveld).

 In 2015 I also founded “Ellot & Saros Limited” along with Dr Christina Elliott, and served as the company’s Director ever since.
-After gradually organizing the core elements of the company’s publishing activity, I launched (2017) the book-series “Nosos” as its Editor.
-Since then, along with “Nosos”, the company publishes a selected number of books, textbooks, yearbooks, encyclopaedias and proceedings of medical, biomedical and pharmaceutical interest.
+After gradually organizing the core elements of the company’s publishing activity, I launched (2018) the book series “Nosos” as its Editor.
+Since then, along with “Nosos”, the company publishes a selected number of books, textbooks, yearbooks, encyclopaedias, proceedings, transcripts, guides, catalogues and registers of medical, biomedical and pharmaceutical interest.

 In 2017 I was offered a Visiting Professorship at the College of Pharmacy of the University of Babylon, where in collaboration with Assistant Professor Hussam W. Al-Humadi, I have the pleasure to contribute to the research, teaching and curriculum enrichment activities of the College.